Introduction

 Product Description

-The Nationwide Peak is a Fixed Indexed Annuity (FIA) plan that offers the annuitant (annuity investor) an opportunity to earn a market index-linked return without having to incur the risk of market downside.
-This is a suitable plan for people who are approaching retirement and aim to grow and protect their retirement savings.
-This plan is also suitable for people who are looking for a free joint income rider in addition to protecting and growing their retirement savings.
+The Nationwide Peak is a Fixed Indexed Annuity (FIA) plan that offers the annuitant (annuity investor) the opportunity to earn a portion of a market index-linked return without incurring the risk of market downside.
+This is a suitable plan for individuals approaching retirement who aim to grow and protect their retirement savings.
+This plan is also suitable for individuals seeking a complementary joint death benefit feature in conjunction with protecting and growing their retirement savings.

 Issuing Company | |